 A Regional Approach to Transportation Planning

 The Central Florida Expressway Authority (CFX) was established in 2014 with an expanded mandate to build and maintain a regional transportation network that connects Brevard, Lake, Orange, Osceola and Seminole counties.
 CFX’s role in developing a world-class regional mobility network has taken on new meaning with enabling legislation which allows CFX to incorporate multimodal corridors and intermodal facilities within its right-of-way.

-On average, more than 1 million toll transactions are recorded every day, and more than 80% occur electronically.
+On average, more than one million toll transactions are recorded every day, and more than 80% occur electronically.
 Introduced in 1994, the E-PASS transponder was the first electronic toll-collection device in Florida.
 Today, over a half-million transponders are in circulation in Central Florida.

 The Central Florida Expressway Authority (CFX) is committed to building and maintaining a mobility network that meets and exceeds the transportation needs of our customers, stakeholders, partners and the region.
 With this goal in mind, CFX adopted the following mission and vision statements:

 CFX Organizational Chart

-CFX operates in Central Florida with a staff of approximately 65 professionals who are committed to excellence, innovation, service and teamwork.
-The agency is headed by Executive Director Laura Kelley.
+CFX operates in Central Florida with a staff committed to excellence, innovation, service and teamwork.
+The agency is headed by Executive Director Michelle Maikisch.